Vykolue/Sky-CotL-Archipelago/README.md

 ### Connecting to a game
 Run the Archipelago Launcher<br />
 Open the "Manual Client"<br />
-Connect to the server that your game is running on
+Connect to the server that your game is running on:
 - Type the server name and port next to "Server:"
-- If you don't know it, ask your host<br />
+- If you don't know it, ask your host

 Enter your name (and password, if prompted) in the command line

 #### If you can't connect